Georgia State Route 17

 State Route 17 (SR 17) is a 300 mi state highway that travels northwest–southeast in the east-central and northeastern parts of the U.S. state of Georgia.
 The highway connects the Savannah metro area to the North Carolina state line, northwest of Hiawassee and runs roughly parallel to the South Carolina state line.
+It is considered the fourth-longest state highway in the state of Georgia, only behind SR 3.

 Route description

-From Port Wenthworth to Washington
+Port Wenthworth to Washington

 SR 17 begins at an interchange with SR 21 Alternate in Port Wentworth near the junction of SR 21 and SR 30, at the junction of the Jimmy DeLoach Parkway and the Sonny Dixon Interchange.
 SR 17 travels west on the Jimmy DeLoach Parkway, briefly entering the Savannah city limits, where it crosses over I-95 at exit 106.
 SR 17 and the Jimmy DeLoach Parkway continue west to Bloomingdale, where it begins a concurrency with US 80/SR 26 westward and meets the northern terminus of SR 17 Conn.
 After entering Effingham County, SR 17 departs US 80/SR 26, and continues northwest, paralleling the Ogeechee River through rural parts of Effingham, Screven, and Jenkins Counties before arriving in Millen.

 After a short concurrency with SR 23 and SR 67 in Millen, SR 17 continues west, then northwest, still parallel to the Ogeechee River, to Louisville.
 SR 17 travels concurrent with US 1/US 221/SR 4 from Louisville north to Wrens.
 In Wrens, SR 17 departs and continues to the northwest to Thomson.

 In Thomson, SR 17 travels concurrent with US 78/SR 10 north to Washington.
 Just north of Thomson is an interchange with I-20.
 In Washington, SR 17 intersects US 378, and departs the concurrency with US 78/SR 10, before leaving the town.

-From Washington to Toccoa
+Washington to Toccoa

 After traveling through Washington, SR 17 travels through the small town of Tignall as it continues into the mountains of northeast Georgia, first passing through Elberton, where it has a short concurrency with SR 72, then Bowman, where it intersects SR 172, and bypassing the main part of the city of Royston.

 In Canon, it intersects and begins to travel concurrent with SR 51; the concurrency ends in the small town of Bowersville, where SR 51 departs east towards Hartwell, and SR 17 heads north towards the city of Lavonia.
 In Lavonia, SR 17 goes through downtown before becoming a divided highway as it has a partial cloverleaf interchange with I-85 just north of downtown Lavonia.
 Afterwards, the divided highway ends, and SR 17 continues on its way through rural Stephens County before reaching the city of Toccoa.